kissmetrics/km-support/_posts/2014-05-14-ecommerce-js-and-server.md

 # Introduction

 Below is some basic information for you to get started with KISSmetrics.
-Please let your account manager know if you need information outside of our JavaScript API.
+Please let your account manager know if you need information outside of our JavaScript and server side APIs.
 Everything in `<<double brackets>>` needs to be replaced with an element ID or a variable.
 Also, for more information, you can use our [E-commerce Essentials Guide][ecommerce-essentials] and [JavaScript Library][js-lib].

 **IMPORTANT** - When using both JavaScript and server-side libraries, you must [reuse the JavaScript ID][js-identities] so that your customer's historical information stays consistent.
 If you switch to server-side tracking and use a new customer ID, this will create a new user and you will have a disconnect between JS and server-side.
 Refer to [this support page][js-identities] for more details.